 Three other galleries feature group and solo exhibitions of well-known and emerging contemporary Ohio and regional artists.
 The Museum also offers a 100-seat theatre for music and performing arts, a gift shop, a reading room complete with more than 1000 volumes, a student art studio, a docent-centered tour program, an off-site circus arts studio, and year-round programming designed to enhance the exhibitions.

 The Southern Ohio Museum is open Tuesdays through Fridays from 10 a.m. to 5 p.m. and Saturdays from 1 to 5 p.m.
-Closed Sundays, Mondays and major holidays, including Thanksgiving Weekend and December 24th through January 1st.
+Closed Sundays, Mondays and major holidays, including Thanksgiving Weekend, December 24th through January 1st, and Easter Weekend.
 The 6th Street entrance offers handicapped parking and a wheelchair ramp.

 Voluntary Donation: $2

 The Southern Ohio Museum gratefully acknowledges operating support from the Scioto Foundation, the Ohio Arts Council and the museum’s individual and corporate members.

 The Museum Shop is open during regular hours and highlights the work of American craftsmen in a variety of media – glass, wood, metal, ceramic, fiber – as well as blank books, pens, pencils and children’s gifts.
 Visa and Mastercard accepted.
 Gift certificates are available.